TobikoData/sqlmesh/docs/concepts/tests.md

 ### `<test_name>`

-The unique name of the test, which must be a valid YAML key.
+The unique name of the test.

 ### `<test_name>.model`